 Spanning North America

-Journey North citizen scientists are still reporting female and juvenile hummingbirds throughout the upper Midwest, New England, and southern Ontario, Canada.
-With temperatures falling and daylight shortening, sightings in these regions should steadily drop over the next few weeks.
+Journey North citizen scientists are still reporting hummingbirds throughout the Upper Midwest, Northeast, and southern Ontario and Nova Scotia, Canada.
+With temperatures falling and daylight shortening, reports in these regions should steadily drop over the next few weeks.

 More Activity Farther South